The Center for Families

 - CFF Fellowship Lecture to feature Libby Richards – Gender, Relationships, and Health Behavior Change: Rethinking Family Dynamics in Disease ManagementJoin us Thursday October 23, for the second Fellowship Lecture in the CFF Speaker Series, which will feature Libby Richards as she explores the role family dynamics play in disease management.

-- WFRN Virtual Plenary: 2025 Kanter Award Finalists ResearchThis event recognizes and shares findings from articles selected as finalists for the 2025 Rosabeth Moss Kanter Award for Excellence in Work-Family Research.
+- Watch Now!
+WFRN Virtual Plenary: 2025 Kanter Award Finalists ResearchThis event recognizes and shares findings from articles selected as finalists for the 2025 Rosabeth Moss Kanter Award for Excellence in Work-Family Research.
 In engaging TED-style talks, authors will share the major takeaways from their studies, and Dr. Reynolds will facilitate a Q&A to follow.

 Families, in all their diverse forms, are the foundation of society.
 No culture has been able to provide anything better than the family for producing strong individuals for the journey of life.